joe7575/techage/manuals/manual_ta4_EN.md

 ### TA4 Electric Meter

 With the help of an electricity meter, two electricity networks can be connected to form a larger network.
 The electricity meter only transmits electricity in one direction (note arrow).
-The amount of electricity (in kud) is measured and displayed.
-The amount of electricity can also be queried by a Lua controller using the `consumption` command.
+The amount of electrical energy passed through (in kud) is measured and displayed.
+This value can also be queried by a Lua controller using the `consumption` command.
+The current current can be queried via the command `current`.

 The electricity meter can pass up to 200 ku.
 The maximum value is adjustable via the wrench menu.